andrewpurves8/trading-bot-kraken/README.md

-# Binance Trading Bot for Android
+# Kraken Trading Bot for Android

-A trading bot which trades on Binance according to a Parabolic Stop-and-Reverse (PSAR) indicator strategy.
+A trading bot which trades on Kraken according to a Know Sure Thing (KST) indicator strategy.